Sly-Perez/2chan-like-app-API-JWT/README.md

 ## Business Rules
 - **Profiles**:
-    - Only users with a profile can access to the endpoints of the api.
     - All User Profiles require a username, email and password.
     - The username of a user must not start with a number.
     - The username of a user can be, at most, 30 characters, and it can contain unicode characters.
     - The email of a user can be, at most, 100 characters, and it must not contain unicode characters.
+    - The email of a user needs to be valid.
+An email will be sent to their address to enable their created accounts.
+    - The email of a user cannot belong to another active user.
     - The password of a user can be, at most, 30 characters, and it can contain unicode characters. **Do Not** add any of the following special characters: "<", ">", "&".
 They will be sanitized and transformed to HTML entities.
 Example; "&" => &amp;.
 If you do so, your password will be different as the one you set in a beginning.
     - The inclusion of a custom profile picture is optional.
-A User will have a blank picture like other social media apps (facebook, etc.) by default.
+A User will have a blank picture like any other social media apps (facebook, etc.) by default.
-    - In case there is the inclusion of a custom profile picture: The allowed formats are: "jpeg", "jpg", "webp", "gif" or "png".
+    - In case there is the inclusion of a custom profile picture: The allowed formats are: "jpeg", "jpg", "webp", "gif" or "png", and it must be a square (same width as height).

 - **Posts**:
     - All posts require a header and a description.